Home » Technology » Home Theatre Power Manager

 Noise in the Electricity Grid

 Mode noise is a low-level signal, which, if not filtered out, can often be heard through your speakers as pops or hums.
-So, what causes mode noise?
-It can usually be detected when other devices are used, such as turning lights on and off or switching on the microwave.
+What are the factors that contribute to mode noise?
+People usually notice it when interacting with other devices, like turning lights on and off or using the microwave.

 Your neighbors, weather, radio waves, EMFs, and many other factors can also contribute to noise.